solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

 <dl>
   <dt><h4>Source Code</h4></dt>
   <dd>
-    The “<em>source code</em>” for a work means the preferred form of the work for making modifications to it.
+    The “<i>source code</i>” for a work means the preferred form of the work for making modifications to it.
-    “<em>Object code</em>” means any non-source form of a work.
+    “<i>Object code</i>” means any non-source form of a work.
   </dd>

   <dt><h4>Standard Interface</h4></dt>
-  <dd>A “<em>Standard Interface</em>” means an interface that either is an official standard defined by a recognized standards body, or, in the case of interfaces specified for a particular programming language, one that is widely used among developers working in that language.</dd>
+  <dd>A “<i>Standard Interface</i>” means an interface that either is an official standard defined by a recognized standards body, or, in the case of interfaces specified for a particular programming language, one that is widely used among developers working in that language.</dd>

   <dt><h4>System Libraries</h4></dt>
   <dd>
-    <p>The “<em>System Libraries</em>” of an executable work include anything, other than the work as a whole, that:</p>
+    <p>The “<i>System Libraries</i>” of an executable work include anything, other than the work as a whole, that:</p>
     <ol type="a">
       <li>is included in the normal form of packaging a Major Component, but which is <em>not</em> part of that Major Component, and</li>
       <li>serves only to enable use of the work with that Major Component, or to implement a Standard Interface for which an implementation is available to the public in source code form.</li>
     </ol>

 > [!NOTE]
-> A “<em>Major Component</em>”, in this context, means a major essential component (kernel, window system, and so on) of the specific operating system (if any) on which the executable work runs, or a compiler used to produce the work, or an object code interpreter used to run it.
+> A “<i>Major Component</i>”, in this context, means a major essential component (kernel, window system, and so on) of the specific operating system (if any) on which the executable work runs, or a compiler used to produce the work, or an object code interpreter used to run it.

   </dd>

   <dt><h4>Corresponding Source</h4></dt>
   <dd>
     <p>
-      The “<em>Corresponding Source</em>” for a work in object code form means all the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities.
+      The “<i>Corresponding Source</i>” for a work in object code form means all the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities.
       However, it does <em>not</em> include the work’s System Libraries, or general-purpose tools or generally available free programs which are used unmodified in performing those activities but which are not part of the work.
     </p>
     <p>For example, Corresponding Source includes interface definition files associated with source files for the work, and the source code for shared libraries and dynamically linked subprograms that the work is specifically designed to require, such as by intimate data communication or control flow between those subprograms and other parts of the work.</p>